Kelllyy1/networking/home-lab/gns3/connecting-gns3-to-physical-router/README.md

 # Connecting GNS3 to Physical Devices
 The goal is to connect GNS3 to phyiscal devices so that I can configure multiple virtual devices to my physical devices and not be restricted to the amount of physical clients I have.
-This will allow me to work on Active Directory and other similar projects.
+This will allow me to expand the devices available (VPCs) for more labs.

 ## Setting up the LAN in GNS3
 The first step was setting up the basic lan in GNS3, as seen in the screenshots within this folder